arminmoin/ML-Quadrat/README.md

 (vii) **prediction_results:** The predictions of the ML model, e.g., the predicted class label or target value in the case of supervised ML (classification/regression) or the cluster index in the case of unsupervised ML for a new data instance shall be stored in the property specified here.
 This parameter is also required in both the pure (full) MDSE and the blackbox-ML modes.

 (viii) **dataset:** This provides the path to the Comma-Separated Values (CSV) file containing the input data that shall be used for training the ML model.
 It must always start with "data/".
 In other words, the dataset (CSV file) must always reside in the data directory.
+Currently, only batch processing, i.e., offline learning is supported.
+Thus, the datasets are bounded.
+In the future, stream processing, i.e., online learning through unbounded datasets shall be supported too.

 (ix) **automl:** This parameter can turn the AutoML (Automated ML) engine on or off.
 The AutoML functionalities are still basic and under development.